ZXSpectrumVault/Manuals/SpectrumPlus3Manual.md

 <a id="swapping-screens"></a>`Screen` - This option moves the cursor into the smaller (bottom) part of the screen, and allows BASIC to be entered and edited there.
 This is most useful for working with graphics, as any editing in the bottom screen does not disturb the top screen.
 To switch back to the top screen (which you can do at any time whilst editing), select the edit menu option `Screen` again.

 <a id="#listing-to-the-printer"></a>`Print` - If a printer is connected, this option will print-out a listing of the current program to it.
 When the listing has finished, the menu will go away and the cursor will come back.
-If for some reason the computer cannot print (e.g. the printer is not connected or is off-line), then pressing the **BREAK** key twice will return you to the editor.
+If for some reason the computer cannot print (eg. the printer is not connected or is off-line), then pressing the **BREAK** key twice will return you to the editor.

 `Exit` - This option returns you to the opening menu - the +3 retains any program that you were working on in the memory.
 If you wish to go back to the program again, select the option `+3 BASIC` from the opening menu.